MultinodeTECH/AutoMusic/drum-transcription-service/00_development_plan.md

         *   Snare Drum
         *   Hi-Hat (can be simplified to a single class, ignoring open/closed distinction for now)
 *   **Score Generation:**
-    *   Convert the list of timed, classified drum hits into the previously defined JSON drum score format.
+    *   Convert the list of timed, classified drum hits into a standard MIDI file and a final, readable score format like MusicXML.

 ## 3. Technology Stack & Approach